davewhiteland/compsci-superbasics/collections/_hardware/connections.md

 [wirelessly]({{ site.baseurl }}/hardware/wifi-and-bluetooth),
 or by cable.
 Each has different characteristics of capacity (what kind of data can be sent, and how fast) and range (over what physical distance).
-This page is about the cables that jooin devices.
+This page is about the cables that join devices.

 You can usually identify a cable's type by looking at the physical connector on the end, or the shape of the hole of the socket it plugs into.
 Some cables only